Georgiy Gongadze: Legacy

 Gongadze was buried in the Mykola Naberezhny Church in Kyiv on 22 March 2016.
-Gongadze had remained unburied until then, as Olesya Gongadze, the journalist's mother, refused to have the body interred until Gongadze's head had been found.
+He had remained unburied until then, as Olesya Gongadze, the journalist's mother, refused to have the body interred until Gongadze's head had been found.
 In 2009, according to the Prosecutor-General's office, the remains of his skull had been found, but Olesya Gongadze refused to acknowledge that the found remains belonged to her son.
 Olesya Gongadze died on 30 November 2013.

 Viktor Yushchenko posthumously awarded Gongadze the title Hero of Ukraine on 23 August 2005.
-Gongadze's widow Myroslava Gongadze was given the 'Star of the Hero' decoration by President Petro Poroshenko on 21 March 2014.
+Gongadze's widow Myroslava Gongadze was given the 'Star of the Hero' decoration by Petro Poroshenko on 21 March 2014.

-In June 2005, Kyiv's Industrialnaya Street was renamed Heorhii Gongadze Street.
-Prospekt Radianska Ukrainii in Kyiv's Vynohradar neighbourhood was renamed Prospekt Heorhii Gongadze in 2007.
+In June 2005, Kyiv's Industrialna Street was renamed Georgiy Gongadze Street.
+Radianskoi Ukrainy ("Soviet Ukraine") Avenue in Kyiv's Vynohradar neighbourhood was renamed Georgiy Gongadze Avenue in 2007.
 A monument to Gongadze and all journalists killed for their professional activities was opened in Kyiv park at Chervonoarmiyska Street in August 2008, though Gongadze's mother was against erecting a monument until the investigation is completed.
 She repeated her wish "to remove the monument to Gongadze" after a meeting with Ukrainian President Viktor Yanukovych on 22 June 2010, and also added her discontent with "political forces holding PR campaigns" regarding the Gongadze murder case.

 A literary token of respect for the work and courage of Gongadze is to be found in the novel for young adults, "Fair Game: The Steps of Odessa" (Spire Publishing, 2008, ISBN 1-897312-72-5) by James Watson.
 The book is dedicated to Giya Gongadze, and the theme of a persecuted journalist and the impact of his revelations about government corruption on his children has strong similarities to Gongadze's own fate.

 In Kyiv and Lviv, ceremonies marking the disappearance of Gongadze were held on 16 September 2010 (ten years after his disappearance).

+According to Gongadze's widow Myroslava, his death and the following political scandal changed the trajectory of Ukraine's political development, weakening the increasingly authoritarian regime of president Kuchma and making the Ukrainian society more pluralistic, which allowed the country to evade the fate of neighbouring Russia and Belarus.